 According to the announcement issued by Datong Government, Datong is the first state-level solar energy industry area approved by the Top Runner Program to promote advanced photovoltaic product application and industrial modernization.

-The first phase of the project was launched with a capacity of 200MW on May 9, 2016.
+The project’s first phase was launched with a capacity of 200MW on May 9, 2016.
 On July 29 of the same year, another 50 MW capacity was added and operated for the service.

-The solar cells and modules were manufactured in the country, thus making this park the largest commissioned solar project in the country at the time.
+The solar cells and modules were manufactured in the country, thus making this park the largest commissioned solar project at the time.

 The Azure Power in May 2018 added a 50 MW solar capacity.
 Again in July of 2018, Tata Power added another 100 MW capacity to the park.

 Thus the total capacity of the park reached 500 MW.
-In July of 2018, 750 MW was added at the installation cost of Rs 2.71 per kWh.
+In July 2018, 750 MW was added at Rs 2.71 per kWh installation cost.